 seminar attendees, or book buyers.
 If you would prefer not to

-receive further e-mails of this type, go to the bottom of this
+receive further e-mails of this type, go to go to the bottom of

 Your subscription brings you one regular monthly issue, usually